England Under-21s reach Euro 2023 final after brushing aside Israel

 England Under-21s breezed into the Euro 2023 final to move to the brink of ending their 39-year drought.

-The Young Lions last won the competition in 1984 but eased past Israel 3-0 to reach Saturday’s final, where they will play Spain or Ukraine.
+The Young Lions last won the competition in 1984 but eased past Israel 3-0 to reach Saturday’s final, where they will play Spain after they thumped Ukraine 5-1.

 Morgan Gibbs-White – after he missed a penalty – Cole Palmer and Cameron Archer netted to secure a final spot, England’s first since 2009, with Lee Carsley’s side yet to concede in Georgia.